dmkishi/int2words/README.md

 # numToWords

-Converts integers to words, with several flavors.
+Convert integers to words, with several flavors.

 Supports integers from 0 to 999,999,999,999,999,999,999,999,999,999,999, or to the [short scale](https://en.wikipedia.org/wiki/Long_and_short_scales) of nonillion (10<sup>30</sup>).